 Why I am not a Yogi

-Anytime we have control we have limitations as it keeps us ‘boxed in’ with our thoughts and beliefs, vastly limiting our growth and experiences.
+Anytime we have control we have limitations, as it keeps us ‘boxed in’ with our thoughts and beliefs.
+This hinders our growth and limits our experiences.
 Systems or ‘schools of thought’ are often clothed in limiting beliefs as a measure to protect and sustain the system.
-The teachings are often taught in a way to control (limit) the students growth for the sake of the system.
+The teachings are often taught in a way to control (and limit) the students growth for the sake of the system.
 Many of the concepts are simply passed down from one teacher to another without ever being questioned.

 Learning with an inquisitive mind…